Devin LehighContent Writer

 6. Utilize keyword match types and negative keywords

 Match types are used to determine how closely your product ads will match the keywords you’ve chosen for a given ad group.
 There are three match types, and they are:

 - Broad: The product ad shows if all the words in a search query match the keywords in an ad group.
 The order of the words is not important in this case.
 Also, misspellings, spelling variations, and synonyms can match as well.

-- Phrase: The ad shows when a search query uses the keyword or keywords entered in the order given.
+- Phrase: The ad shows when a search query uses the keyword or keywords entered the order given.
 This order must be exact.
 Singular and plural variations of keywords are also considered matches.

 - Exact: The ad can only show when a search query exactly matches the keyword given.
 Singular and plural variations are considered matches here as well.

 In addition to match types, negative keywords are useful too.
 These allow you to put in keywords that you do not want to trigger your product ads.
-For example, this could be used to optimize your campaign and input keyword phrases that have not converted much, if at all.
+For example, this could be used to optimize your Amazon PPC campaign and input keyword phrases that have not converted much, if at all.